nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 # Housing Development Board (HDB) Resale Flat Prices Prediction

 ## Background
-Singapore allocates 14% of their land to address the nation's housing needs and with the evergrowing resident population (6 million as of 2023), the demand for housing flats continuously exceeds the supply.
+Singapore allocates 14% of their land to address the nation's housing needs.
+With the evergrowing resident population (6 million as of 2023), the demand for housing flats continuously exceeds the supply.
 This has resulted in a yearly steady increase in housing prices.

 New flat buyers have two purchasing options for HDB flats - 1) Buying a Built-To-Order (BTO) flat or 2) Buying from the resale market.

 Each option has their pros and cons for buyers to consider before making a purchasing decison.

-Some key factors for consideration between both options include: </br>
+Some key factors to consider include: </br>

 ___1. Eligibility Criteria___
 - BTO flats have an income ceiling for combined income, capped at `SGD$`14,000.

-- Purchasers can opt for an executive condominium if their combined income does not exceed `SGD$`16,000.
+- Flat purchasers can opt for an executive condominium if their combined income does not exceed `SGD$`16,000.

-- If the combined income exceeds the above mentioned ceilings, the purchaser will have to purchase from the resale market instead.
+- If the combined income exceeds the above mentioned ceilings, flat purchasers will have to buy from the resale market instead.

-- BTO applicants must also have only purchased up to one HDB, DBSS (Design, Build and Sell Scheme) or EC in the past.
+- BTO applicants must also have only purchased up to one HDB, DBSS (Design, Build and Sell Scheme) or executive condominium in the past.

 ___2. Price___
 - BTO flats are known to be cheaper than resale flats (note: this might not equate to having a cheaper cost per floor area)